Paddock Practices: Grain protectant guide for growers ahead of storage

 Examples of two products, which includes an organophosphate (OP) partner product, to control the main storage pest species:

 1. Conserve Plus™ Grain Protector: 100 g/L spinosad, 100 g/L s-methoprene.
-Can be used in combination with a compatible OP product such as chlorpyrifos-methyl (ReldanTM), or fenitrothion.
+Used in combination with a compatible OP product such as chlorpyrifos-methyl (ReldanTM), or fenitrothion.

 For label and application information, see Corteva’s website – Conserve Plus™ Grain Protector.

-- Always add the OP partner to chlorpyrifos so the rice and maize weevil (Sitophilus spp.) is controlled.
+- Always add chlorpyrifos to Conserve Plus to include protection against the rice and maize weevil (Sitophilus spp.).

-- Spray equipment calibration and care with application are critical to achieve the correct dose.
+- Calibration of spray equipment and care with application are critical to achieve the correct dose.
 A grain auger, rather than a belt tubeveyor, provides the mixing to achieve uniform spray coverage on grain.

 - If Conserve Plus treated grain is exposed to light, for example a semi open grain shed, cover the grain surface with a tarp or 80-90 per cent shade cloth.
 Sunlight breaks down Conserve Plus over time.